ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Methodological_specification.md

 * Mean score: Where all scores are added up and divided by the number of scores.
-* Minkowski distance: The final score is equal to each score multiplied to the power of p, all the scores are then summed and then multipled to the power of 1/p.
+* Minkowski distance: The final score is equal to each score multiplied to the power of p, all the scores are then summed and then multiplied to the power of 1/p.
 Where p >= 1 and is an integer.

 ### 6.3 Generate final selective editing output flag